AwalaApp/specs/rs000-core.md

 1. A 32-bit unsigned integer (4 octets) representing the length of the service message.
 1. The service message serialized in the format dictated by the service.

-#### Parcel Delivery Authorization

-A X.509 certificate chain whereby Endpoint A instructs its gateway and its relaying gateway to accept parcels from Endpoint B to Endpoint A.

-Applications behind private endpoints are expected to include this certificate in their service messages where they request to subscribe to messages from the target app.

-Service applications are responsible for the issuance, transmission, storage and revocation of Parcel Delivery Authorizations.
-Gateways are responsible for enforcing them.

 ### Gateway Messaging Protocol

 This protocol establishes the channel between two gateways.

-In terms of addressing, _host gateways_ and _private gateways_ MUST use the schemes `rngh` and `rngp`, respectively.
+_Host gateways_ and _private gateways_ MUST use the schemes `rngh` and `rngp`, respectively.
 For example, `rngh:example.com` or `rngh+grpc:example.com` (if using the [gRPC binding](rs008-cogrpc.md)).

 When using the [Relaynet Key Agreement protocol](rs003-key-agreement.md), the two gateways MUST maintain a single session across the different message types.

 #### Cargo

-Its purpose is to encapsulate one or more parcels.
-Cargoes are serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the ASCII character "C" (for "cargo") as its _concrete message format signature_.
+Its primary purpose is to encapsulate one or more messages from the [endpoint channel](#endpoint-messaging-protocol) (e.g., parcels).
+Cargoes are serialized as RAMF, using the octet `0x43` ("C" in ASCII) as its concrete message format signature.
 Relayers and gateways MUST enforce the post-deserialization validation listed in the RAMF specification.

 The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be encoded as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`), using either the target gateway's certificate (`KeyTransRecipientInfo`) or the [Relaynet Key Agreement protocol](rs003-key-agreement.md) parameters (`KeyAgreeRecipientInfo`).
 Extensions to this document MAY support additional CMS structures.